AdobeDocs/target.en/help/main/c-integrating-target-with-mac/mcp/target-mcp-get-started.md

 >Connecting MCP clients or servers to Adobe products is a customer-elected configuration, and customers are responsible for evaluating the security and suitability of any MCP integration.
 Adobe is not responsible for issues arising from misconfiguration, misuse of the MCP, vulnerabilities in third-party implementations, or unintended actions performed through MCP-enabled workflows.
 >
 >To reduce risk, Adobe encourages testing integrations in a sandbox environment prior to productive use and carefully reviewing and validating all MCP-initiated actions and responses before confirming or relying on them.

-This page walks you through everything you need to connect the [!DNL Adobe Target] MCP server to your AI assistant and verify your setup.

 ## Prerequisites {#mcp-prerequisites}